KiranACD/project-notes/README.md

 1. Mapped Superclass

-    - Annotate parent class with @MapperSuperclass
+    - Annotate parent class with @MapperSuperclass.
-    - Annotate child classes with @Entity
+    - Annotate child classes with @Entity.
+    - Parent class is an abstract class.
+This means no object of parent class.
+    - 1 table of each child class with its own and parent's attributes.

 2. Table per class

-    - Annotate parent class with @Entity and @Inheritance(strategy = InheritanceType.TABLE)
+    - Annotate parent class with @Entity and @Inheritance(strategy = InheritanceType.TABLE).
-    - Annotate child classes with @Entity
+    - Annotate child classes with @Entity.
+    - There will be a table for all classes with its own and parent attributes.
+    - There will be a users table, a mentors table, an instructors table, a TAs table with all the attributes in all the tables unlike the joined table.
+    - The Users table will have data of all users who are not mentors or instructors or TAs.
+    - If a user is both instructor and mentor, their entry will be in the instructors and the mentors table.

 3. Joined Table

     - @Entity on the parent class.
-    - @Inheritance(strategy=InheritanceType.JOINED) on the parent class
+    - @Inheritance(strategy=InheritanceType.JOINED) on the parent class.
-    - @Entity on the child class
+    - @Entity on the child class.
     - @PrimaryKeyJoinColumn(name="parent_id") on the child class.
 This is the join column with the parent class.
+    - Every data with parent attributes will be in the parent table.
+    - Each child class will have a table with attributes specific to the child class.
+    - The query to get email of every instructor will be slower in this design than the mapped superclass because there we had to query just one table.
+    - The query to get enail of every user will be faster in this design than the mapped superclass because we have to query a single table here, whereas in the mapped superclass design, we have to do union of all child tables to get emails of all users.
+    - This is the best design choice in 99% of the cases.

 4. Single Table